Core courses: 201, 202, 303, 401, 402

-This course fulfills the DIV II social sciences distribution requirement.
 This course is cross-listed as LALC 123 when topic is relevant.

 201 Introduction to American Studies

-Introduces students to basic theories and methods used for the interdisciplinary analysis of U.S. cultural materials and to the multiplicity of texts used for cultural analysis (mass media, music, film, fiction and memoir, sports, advertising, and popular rituals and practices).
+Introduces students to basic theories and methods used for the interdisciplinary analysis of United States and hemispheric cultural materials and to the multiplicity of texts used for cultural analysis (mass media, music, film, fiction and memoir, sports, advertising, and popular rituals and practices).
 Particular attention is paid to the interplay between systems of representation and social, political, and economic institutions, and to the production, dissemination, and reception of cultural materials.
 Students will explore the shaping power of culture as well as the possibilities of human agency.

 202 Workshop in Cultural Analysis